 - Snorkeling gears

-- Big plastic to secure your bag from water while on boat trip
+- Big plastic to secure your bag from the water while on a boat trip

 - Strictly no luggage allowed.